LetsChatItUpWithChatGPT/TeamAgreement/README.md

 **In which professional competencies do you each want to develop greater strength?**

- - Donna : [placeholder text for Donna's input]
+ - Donna : Want to get better at backend logic.
  - Hayden : Commination, Team resolution, and leadership
  - Kao : Effective communication with teammates and improve public speaking
  - Kenya : sequel, mongo